philiplaureano/MetaFoo/docs/index.md

 - Dynamic Typing / MetaObjects (aka DynamicObjects on steroids)
   - Adding new methods to Dynamic Objects at runtime
-    - This includes adding multiple overloads for the same method
+    - This includes adding multiple overloads for the same method by treating dynamic objects as expando objects
+    - This also includes using the MetaObject.AddMethod(...) method to add new methods at runtime, which means using the dynamic keyword is optional
+    - Each newly added method body (aka delegate/func/action) can access the MetaObject 'self' parameter as the first parameter, which allows all method bodies to access the state of the object that it is currently executing against
   - Adding new property getters and setters to Dynamic Objects at runtime
     - Using Action&lt;T&gt; for setters, and Func&lt;T&gt; for getters
   - Duck typing/casting to an interface that is backed by MetaFoo's dynamic MetaObject
+    - Using the MetaObject.LooksLike&lt;T&gt;() method to test for similarity between the current meta object and the type you want it to look like
+    - Using MetaObject.CreateDuck&lt;T&gt;() to cast it to an interface instance that 'looks like' the given type in question (provided that you add the requisite methods to match the target type signature)

 - Late Binding / Reflection
   - Invoking static methods at runtime using only the type, method name, and runtime arguments